microsoft/Product-Recommendations/doc/api-reference.md

 >}
 >```

+If you would like to train a "Frequently Bought Together" model:

+-	Set “enableUserAffinity” to false since you don’t need the time of the event or the event type to be used as inputs into the recommendation request.
+-	Set the “supportThreshold” based on the minimum number of co-occurrences that you want items to appear together in a transaction to be used in the model.
+-	Set “cooccurrenceUnit”.
+You can set to “Timestamp” if you want baskets to be modelled based on transactions that occurred at the same time in the check-out.
+If that is too strict, you can set to “User”.
+-	Set the “similarityFunction” desired.
+We would recommend starting with Jaccard.

 ### Catalog File Schema
 The catalog file contains information about the items you are offering to your customer.
 The catalog data should follow the following format: